jasminhacker/travistest/README.md

 Raveberry is a multi user music server that allows democratic selection of songs.

 It provides an intuitive interface for requesting songs and changing their order according to the rating that users have made.
+It supports Youtube and Spotify as sources for music.

 ![](docs/showcase.gif "Showcase Gif")

 ## Installation

 Raveberry is meant to be installed on a Raspberry Pi.
 Then it works as a portable music server which you can take with you wherever you are.
-I used a Raspberry Pi 3B for development and testing of the software, but Raveberry should work on any Debian based Linux.
+I use a Raspberry Pi 4B for development and testing of the software, but Raveberry should work on any Debian based Linux.

 Raveberry is available on PyPi:
 ```
+wget -q -O - https://apt.mopidy.com/mopidy.gpg | sudo apt-key add -
+sudo wget -q -O /etc/apt/sources.list.d/mopidy.list https://apt.mopidy.com/buster.list
+sudo apt-get update
-sudo apt-get install -y python3-pip ffmpeg atomicparsley mpd redis-server
+sudo apt-get install -y python3-pip ffmpeg atomicparsley mopidy redis-server libspotify-dev libglib2.0-dev libgirepository1.0-dev libcairo2-dev gstreamer1.0-plugins-bad

 pip3 install raveberry
 raveberry run
 ```